 Weisman Art Museum (WAM) is pleased to announce that the museum has received a grant award in the amount of $239,912 from the Institute of Museum and Library Services (IMLS), as part of the agency’s competitive Museums for America program.
 WAM is one of 120 organizations across the country to receive a Museums for America grant from IMLS this year.

-This grant provides vital funding for a Truth and Reconciliation project at WAM, including support for consultation with Indigenous communities to address issues of reconciliation and repair for harm done by the museum in the past, and to work toward decolonization of museum practice now and going forward.
+This grant provides vital funding for a Truth and Repair project at WAM, including support for consultation with Indigenous communities to address issues of reconciliation and repair for harm done by the museum in the past, and to work toward decolonization of museum practice now and going forward.

 This IMLS grant also helps support a new Indigenous artist fellowship at the Weisman, as well as a series of public conversations and topical programs exploring decolonization and Indigenization in museum practice.
 In addition, WAM will host a convening to present the findings and frameworks, developed in conversation with Indigenous advisors, to the Weisman’s constituent communities and other museum professionals.

 This project is part of WAM’s ongoing commitment to embed the principles of diversity, equity, access, and inclusion at the heart of its operations.
-The Truth and Reconciliation project, in particular, centers around ongoing conversation with community members and artists to foster deeper relationships and rebuild trust with Indigenous communities.
+The Truth and Repair project, in particular, centers around ongoing conversation with community members and artists to foster deeper relationships and rebuild trust with Indigenous communities.
 WAM aims to shift the foundations of museum practice through power-sharing and reciprocal relationships, to provide a home for ongoing critical conversations and dialogue within the field, and develop a foundation for culturally responsive evaluation of WAM’s programs, exhibitions, operations, and educational offerings.

 Weisman Art Museum director Alejandra Peña Gutiérrez says, “University art museums like WAM occupy a unique space in the cultural landscape, situated simultaneously in the worlds of the arts and the academy.
 If we are to remain relevant as cultural institutions, we have a duty to develop practices that position museums as intentional actors in society, whose agency extends well beyond the museum walls, and even beyond the arts.
 We have a responsibility to leverage our position, as a bridge between the University and wider community, to work across social divisions and build connections that are essential for addressing social and historical injustices—including harms done in our own field, by our own institutions.”